 The Code of Practice stipulates that the board of directors should make arrangements to ensure an independent chairman for the general meeting.
 The board should consider how the objective of an independent chairman can best be achieved given the company's organisation and shareholder structure.
-It is for the board to decide whether this can best be achieved through proposals for appropriate changes to the articles of association or by arranging for the person responsible for declaring the meeting open to put forward a specific proposal for an independent chairman for the meeting.
+It is for the board to decide whether this can best be achieved through provisions incorporated in the articles of association or by arranging for the person responsible for declaring the meeting open to put forward a specific proposal for an independent chairman for the meeting.

 The Public Companies Act requires that the minutes of general meetings must be made available for inspection by shareholders at the company's offices.
-These minutes should also be made available on the company's web site.
+These minutes must also be made available on the company's web site no later than 15 days after the date of the general meeting.